 Overall the installation of the routing and scheduling solution was a success for the company, integrating three complex systems and enabling DX to introduce their new wage system successfully.

-The team at TRU proved to be robust and reliable
+The team at 121 Systems proved to be robust and reliable.

-The new system proved to be both robust and reliable, enabling DX to integrate their new payment structure fairly and introduce a more efficient mechanism for routing.
+The new system proved to be both robust and reliable, enabling DX to integrate their new payment structure somewhat and introduce a more efficient mechanism for routing.

 Dynamic routing reduced journeys from 800 to 740